 This little vac has several modes to choose from (Auto mode, Edge mode, and Spot cleaning), and it comes with a remote that it's quite responsive too, should you choose to not connect to wifi.
 The Deebot 500 is wifi-enabled, so you can download the smartphone app, or connect with voice assistants like Alexa or Google Assistant to control.

-The Deebot 500 is a basic design that will get your home clean, with the ability to automatically return to the charging dock when battery is low, anti-drop & anti-collision sensors with a protective bumper to avoided scuffing walls, high efficiency filters to reduce allergens and ability to easily transition with its large wheels for climbing thresholds and on to area rugs.
+The Deebot 500 is a basic design that will get your home clean, with the ability to automatically return to the charging dock when the battery is low, anti-drop & anti-collision sensors with a protective bumper to avoided scuffing walls, high-efficiency filters to reduce allergens, and the ability to easily transition with its large wheels for climbing thresholds and on to area rugs.

 What we don't like